ogechukwu1/SCA_LAGOS/README.md

 ![](./images/13.png)

-- open your powershell as an administrator

-- run the command
+- open your powershell as an administrator and run the command

 `choco install awscli`

-open through git bash and configure aws cli
+- open through git bash and configure aws cli

 `aws --version`